-Employees normally work a thirty-seven and one-half hour week, seven and one-half hours a day, five days a week; regular part-time employees work at least ten hours a week, the specific schedule to be planned with the individual's supervisor.
+Full time employees normally work a thirty-seven and one-half hour week, seven and onehalf hours a day, five days a week; regular part-time employees work at least ten hours a week, the specific schedule to be planned with the individual's supervisor.
 In the construction of work schedules in each work area, every reasonable effort will be made to assure every employee of two consecutive days off every week.